 Wrap the baby in a towel and cuddle your clean baby close.

-Follow cord care instructions given by your baby's doctor.
+Follow cord care instructions given by your baby's healthcare provider.

-Expect your baby to cry the first few times you bathe him or her.
-Usually, this is
+Expect your baby to cry the first few times you bathe them.
+Usually, this is just

 How to give your newborn a tub bath

-Once your baby's umbilical cord has fallen off and after a boy's circumcision has
+Once your baby's umbilical cord stump has fallen off, and after a boy's circumcision

-healed, you can give your baby a tub bath.
-This can be a pleasurable experience for
+has healed, you can give your baby a tub bath.
+This can be a pleasurable experience

-you and your baby.
-However, some babies may not like to be bathed, especially the
+for you and your baby.
+However, some babies may not like to be bathed, especially

 What do I need for a tub bath?